 In January, 2014 I launched a new magazine called The Handmade Photograph with emphasis on the handmade aspects of digital inkjet, silver gelatin, historic processes and other techniques that show the hand of the artist.
 In it you’ll find a friendly community of authors, educators and photographers who generously share their insights and techniques for making photographs.
-The first issue of the magazine launched in April 2014.
-Please like the Facebook page where you can sign up for the e-letter mailing list.
-You can download the first digital issue for FREE!
+The first issue of the magazine launched in April 2014, followed by a second issue.
+NOTE: the magazine is on hold for now.
+But please like the Facebook page for updates and you can download the first digital issue for FREE for some great articles.
 Click here to get the first issue.

-Some recent work is below in PDF format.
-I’m available for freelance writing and editing projects.
+Some recent editorial work is below in PDF format.

 Jellyfish.es: Digital Emulsion Transfers, photo technique, Sept/October 2013